Tewyam/Tewyam/README.md

 - 👋 Hi, I’m @Tewyam
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning learning ethical hacking
+- 🌱 I’m currently learning programing and ethical hacking
 - 💞️ I’m looking to collaborate on varioud projects
 - 📫 How to reach me whatsapp +2191-016-0310
 <!---